 Again, we recommend 3M’s Command strips which are specifically designed to be damage-free.

-Mounting putty is good when hanging up light-weight pieces like photos, paper, and cards.
+Mounting putty is good when hanging up light-weight pieces like photos, paper, cards, and inexpensive prints.

 This sticky clay that doesn’t dry or get hard.
 Unlike pushpins, mounting putty won’t leave marks and can be easily removed.

 Simply apply a small amount of putty to the back of the art, then use a small amount of hand pressure to mount the art to the wall.
 For heavier pieces, more mounting putty spread across a larger section of the art will be required.